 As a community college student, am I eligible for federal financial aid?

 Federal financial aid is often overlooked by community college students, but as long as your institution is accredited, you may (and absolutely should) apply for financial aid.
 The Federal Application for Student Aid (FAFSA) is free to fill out and takes only about 30 minutes.
 Each year, the FAFSA becomes available on October 1, and the earlier you fill it out the better.
 You’ll need to input information about your banking and investment accounts as well as information from prior tax returns.
 The government uses this information to calculate an award based on how much money they believe you can contribute to your education.
-Spending 30 minutes filling out an online form may result in thousands of dollars; you can receive grants (free money), work-study, or low-interest loan options.
+Spending 30 minutes filling out an online form may result in thousands of dollars; you can receive grants (free money), a work-study assignment, or low-interest loan options.

 Bear in mind that your FAFSA results assume that you will enroll full-time.
 If you are a part-time student, you will be offered less financial aid.